nerai/Nibbler/README.md

 * `stopwatch`: Measures time difference

 ## Included TM library
-The library provided by the program, accessible via the ‘lib’ command, contains over 30 machines, including all known and conjectured Busy Beavers.
+The library provided by the program, accessible via the `lib` command, contains over 30 machines, including all known and conjectured Busy Beavers.
 These machines are stored in a newly developed JSON format.